 In fact, Sanner likens Oklahoma’s appetite for watching storms on live television to Californians’ interest in high speed police chases.
 The founder of the six-man Tornado Titans crew of weather experts, filmers and photographers, Chris has been chasing the most violent weather on Earth and capturing it with his lens since he was old enough to drive.
 And with a brand new audience drooling over his team’s work through social media, we asked him why?
 How?
 And to give us tips on the safest way to get involved.

 THE RED BULLETIN: Chris, you grew up in an Oklahoma farming community.
 Where’s the interest in weather come from?

 CHRIS SANNER: In Oklahoma, you get every season at its most extreme.
 And I remember being fascinated by weather and tornadoes.
 I was getting weather books bought for me when I was three years old.
 In Oklahoma, weather chasing is our equivalent of an LA car chase.
 When weather happens everyone is glued to the TV waiting to see what will happen.
-Everyone has their favorite chase teams and their favorite weather personalities - it’s like a live giant reality TV show.
+Everyone has their favourite chase teams and their favourite weather personalities - it’s like a live giant reality TV show.
 And that’s been going on for 30 years.
 Every spring at 4pm, I’d just turn on the TV and wait for weather to happen.

 So the moment you were old enough to drive you drove straight to the closest tornado…

 Pretty much.
 I started chasing on March 17, 2003.
 It was St Patrick’s Day.
 I was 16 years old and the state of Oklahoma had decided it was a good idea to give me a driver’s licence, and I started chasing storms.
 My very first one was that day.
 That rarely happens, so if there was ever a sign that this storm chasing thing was going to work out, that was it.
 I always knew it was something I wanted to do.
 But I never thought it would become a career.

 Looking back, that must have been pretty dangerous.